imr-framework/OCTOPUS/paper.md

 `OCTOPUS` is a Python-based software for correction of off-resonance artifacts in Magnetic Resonance (MR) images.
-It implements three different methods for correction of both Cartesian and non-Cartesian data.
-These methods are Conjugate Phase Reconstruction (CPR), frequency-segmented CPR and Multi-Frequency Interpolation(MFI).`OCTOPUS` is easy to integrate into other two-dimensional reconstruction pipelines, which makes the tool highly flexible and customizable.
+It implements three different methods for correction of both Cartesian and non-Cartesian data: Conjugate Phase Reconstruction (CPR), frequency-segmented CPR and Multi-Frequency Interpolation(MFI). `OCTOPUS` is easy to integrate into other two-dimensional reconstruction pipelines, which makes the tool highly flexible and customizable.

 # Statement of need